pinax/pinax-testimonials/docs/usage.rst

 Usage
 =====

-Using `marturion` is fairily straight forward.
+Using `marturion` is fairly straight forward.
 You consume quotes through the use of two different template tags.
 One that returns a queryset of all testimonials and one that returns a randomized queryset::